texas-egads/EGaDS-Toolkit/System/Characters/README.md

 - `Freeze()`: Makes the character stand still at the current position and prevents it from being moved around by other characters.
 - `UnFreeze()`: Unfreezes the character, allowing it to move and be affected by physics.
 - `StopMovement()`: Stops the character's movement, disables the target, and sets the state to Idle.
-- `TakeAction(Character2D targetCharacter)`: Initiates the character to take an action on a target character, such as attacking or using a skill.
+- `TakeOrder(Character2D targetCharacter)`: Initiates the character to take an order on a target character, such as attacking or using a skill.
-- `TakeAction(IEnumeratedAction enumeratedAction)`: Initiates the character to take an action as part of an IEnumeratedAction sequence.
+- `TakeOrder(IEnumeratedOrder enumeratedOrder)`: Initiates the character to take an order as part of an IEnumeratedOrder sequence.

 ### CharacterFollowGrid